diagrams/diagrams-doc/doc/manual.rst

   at once.

-* `withNames` takes a list of names, and makes available a list of the most recent located envelopes associated with each.
+* `withNames` takes a list of names, and makes available a list of the most recent subdiagrams associated with each.
 Instead of the two calls to `withName` in the example above, we could have written

   .. class:: lhs